Mental Health Awareness at Work

 What is workplace wellbeing?

 Mental health is something we all possess.
 When it is good, we have a sense of purpose and direction and feel that we can cope with whatever life (and work) throws at us.
 But just as our physical health fluctuates, so too our mental health goes through ups and downs.
+An inclusive workplace is one where people feel able to bring their whole selves to work, and mental health has a critical part to play.

 We all have tough times when we feel low, stressed or frightened.
 Usually, those feelings pass, but sometimes they develop into anxiety or depression.
 And some people have more complex, long-term mental health conditions, such as an eating disorder, bipolar disorder or schizophrenia.
 All of these can affect our ability to engage and perform at work at a consistently high level.